Pyre (video game): Reception

 Pyre received "generally positive" reviews, according to review aggregator Metacritic.

 IGN praised the integration of narrative choices and gameplay in Pyre, writing that "Branching storylines have become common in games, but it's rare that one integrates momentous, gut-wrenching choices with the other elements of its gameplay as deftly as Pyre does."
 Ars Technica liked the visuals of the game, particularly the hand drawn character portraits, calling them "personality-loaded" and additionally praising the animation of the game.
 Wes Fenlon of PC Gamer criticized the Rite gameplay, feeling that the teammates did not help the player much, saying that "the rest of your team stands still while you control them".

 Eurogamer ranked the game 41st on their list of the "Top 50 Games of 2017", and EGMNow ranked it 17th in their list of the 25 Best Games of 2017, while Polygon ranked it 22nd on their list of the 50 best games of 2017.
-The game was nominated for "Best PC Game", "Best RPG", "Best Art Direction", "Best Story", and "Most Innovative" in IGN's Best of 2017 Awards; it was also nominated for "Best Shopkeeper" (Falcon Ron) and "Best Cast of Characters" in Giant Bomb's 2017 Game of the Year Awards.
+The game was nominated for "Best PC Game", "Best RPG", "Best Art Direction", "Best Story", and "Most Innovative" in IGNs Best of 2017 Awards; it was also nominated for "Best Shopkeeper" (Falcon Ron) and "Best Cast of Characters" in Giant Bombs 2017 Game of the Year Awards.
 It won the award for "Best Indie" in Game Informers 2017 RPG of the Year Awards.